brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 The above query describes the arguments sent, the required fields and is a lot clearer on what information will be returned from the server

 GraphQL usually has only one endpoint and we make all requests there with queries like this.
-To find out what queries are available, we define a schema on the server.
-The server defines a schema that list the queries, it's possible arguments and return types.
+To expose available queries, we define a schema on the server.
+The schema lists the queries, its possible arguments and the return types.

 The schema from our example above would look something like this: